About Us

 BRITTANY BURNS - REHABILITATOR

-Brittany is a Florida native who began volunteering for the Wildlife Center of Southwest Florida in 2015 and became one of our Wildlife Rehabilitators in 2018.
+Brittany is a Florida native who began volunteering for the Wildlife Center of Southwest Florida in 2015.
+She joined the staff as a Rescue Coordinator and worked diligently to educate callers on understanding natural wildlife behaviors.
+She quickly accelerated her education to become one of our Wildlife Rehabilitators by 2018.
 Her love for Florida’s majestic and stunning wildlife long surpassed her work here at the center.
 Brittany enjoys volunteering her time outside of work with the home care of nestlings, mammals, rescues, and releases.
-Her ultimate dream is to continue learning from the phenomenal mentor and one day expand the facility to other locations dedicated to the rehabilitation and education of the world's most beautiful creatures.
+Her ultimate dream is to continue learning from her phenomenal mentor and one day expand the facility to other locations.
+Her dedication to the care and rehabilitation of the world's most beautiful creatures is evident and our wild patients benefit from her expertise every day.

 MEET OUR BOARD OF DIRECTORS